Substation: Automation

 Early electrical substations required manual switching or adjustment of equipment, and manual collection of data for load, energy consumption, and abnormal events.
 As the complexity of distribution networks grew, it became economically necessary to automate supervision and control of substations from a centrally attended point, to allow overall coordination in case of emergencies and to reduce operating costs.
 Early efforts to remote control substations used dedicated communication wires, often run alongside power circuits.
 Power-line carrier, microwave radio, fiber optic cables as well as dedicated wired remote control circuits have all been applied to Supervisory Control and Data Acquisition (SCADA) for substations.
 The development of the microprocessor made for an exponential increase in the number of points that could be economically controlled and monitored.
 Today, standardized communication protocols such as DNP3, IEC 61850 and Modbus, to list a few, are used to allow multiple intelligent electronic devices to communicate with each other and supervisory control centers.
 Distributed automatic control at substations is one element of the so-called smart grid.

-Insulation

-Switches, circuit breakers, transformers and other apparatus may be interconnected by air-insulated bare conductors strung on support structures.
-The air space required increases with system voltage and with the lightning surge voltage rating.
-For medium-voltage distribution substations, metal-enclosed switchgear may be used and no live conductors exposed to the environment at all.
-For higher voltages, gas-insulated switchgear, in a gas insulated substation (GIS) reduces the space required around live buses.
-Instead of bare conductors, buses and apparatus such as switchgear are built into pressurized tubular containers filled with sulfur hexafluoride (SF6), or an alternative gas.
-This gas has a higher insulating value than air, allowing the dimensions of the apparatus to be reduced.
-In addition to air or SF6 gas, apparatus will use other insulation materials such as transformer oil, paper, porcelain, and polymer insulators.